Home Upgrade Grants

-New laws have been introduced designed to improve energy efficiency of homes in the private rented sector.
-From April 2016 private tenants will have the right to request consent for improvements to make their homes more comfortable, and easier and cheaper to keep warm, and the landlord cannot unreasonably refuse.
+Laws have been introduced designed to improve energy efficiency of homes in the private rented sector.
+From April 2016 private tenants had the right to request consent for improvements to make their homes more comfortable, and easier and cheaper to keep warm, and the landlord cannot unreasonably refuse.
 There are a number of government supported schemes that provide finance for home energy improvements such as insulation and efficient heating systems.
 Tenants can find out if they are eligible for government support schemes by contacting: The Energy Saving Advice Service on 0300 123 1234 (open Monday to Friday 9am to 8pm and Saturday 10am to 2pm),

 The Regulations also set out minimum energy efficiency standards (MEES) for England and Wales.
 These regulations make it unlawful for landlords to grant a new lease or tenancy of properties that have an energy performance certificate (EPC) rating below E, from 1 April 2018.
 The regulations do not affect sales.
 They apply to both commercial and domestic rented properties, with some exceptions.

 One of the simplest ways of saving on energy bills is to switch energy supplier.
-Please see Fuel Switching.

 Essex Energy Switch is a group buying scheme for gas and electricity.